RoyRin/RoyRin.github.io/index.md

 Welcome to my site.
 I'm Roy Rinberg.
 I'm interested in ways to use technology for positive social change - most recently, I'm interested in <span class="spoiler"> privacy</span> technology.
 I'm currently a Harvard PhD student, working with Professor [Seth Neel](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=1326892) and Professor [Salil Vadhan](https://salil.seas.harvard.edu) on "Trustworthy" Machine Learning.

-### **Communities/groups I have been a part of**

-I created and organize the group [Technically Private](https://www.technicallyprivate.com); a group of *mostly* graduate students across many universities, who talk about Privacy and Security.
-If you're interested in joining - send a request to the above link.

-Previously, I was a Master's student at Columbia, conducting research with [Professor Rachel Cummings](https://www.rachelcummings.com) and [Professor Steven Bellovin](https://www.cs.columbia.edu/~smb/) on Private Machine Learning.
-And before that I worked at [Ouster](www.ouster.com), a lidar company, as a software engineer.

-### **Writing:**
-I'm a big proponent of [learning in public].
-I sometimes write about public-interest tech and privacy on [substack](https://technicallyprivate.substack.com/) or [Medium](https://royrinberg.medium.com/).

 ### **Being helpful**

 I enjoy communicating my work and talking with individuals who want to learn more about computer science research and academia.
 As someone who pivoted from industry to academia, I'm particularly sympathetic to the difficulties in such a transition; so especially if you're in industry and trying to enter academia, please don't hesitate to reach out.